Part 1

 As I write this post, I am deep in the throes of creating my semi-annual election research spreadsheet.
 I remember the first one I made, in advance of the 2016 election: it included bios on each of the four presidential candidates (Democrat, Green, Libertarian, and Republican) along with a fairly comprehensive summary of each candidate’s position on a variety of issues.
 Since it was before I started this blog, I simply shared a link on Facebook that led to a spreadsheet housed in my Google Drive.
 Friends of mine shared it, and friends of theirs shared it.
 I’ll never know how many views it got, but a few weeks later one of Christian’s friends asked him if he had seen it.
 He said he had – when his girlfriend created it.

-Since then I have continued to assemble research spreadsheets for upcoming elections, still largely for my own benefit, hoping that someone else may benefit too.
+Since then I have continued to assemble research spreadsheets for upcoming elections, still largely for my own benefit, but hoping that someone else may benefit too.
 Over time, I have discovered more resources that compile relevant information making the process simultaneously easier (having lots of relevant information in one place) and harder (having more data points to work with than I did before).
 With less than a month to go until Election Day, I’ve made very little progress on my spreadsheet, but since some Pennsylvanians have already cast their ballots, I didn’t want to wait any longer to write this post (the content of which is far more important than the link to my spreadsheet at the end).

 Pennsylvania’s Role